beginning of content

 Soluble fibre

-Soluble fibre is a type of fibre that dissolves in water.
-It’s found in foods such as:
+Soluble fibre dissolves in water.
+It's found in:

-Soluble fibre can also help to lower your blood cholesterol levels when eaten as part of a diet that is also low in saturated fat.
+Some foods that contain soluble fibre can help to lower your blood cholesterol levels when eaten as part of a diet that is also low in saturated fat.

 Soluble fibre can also help to stabilise your blood glucose level if you have diabetes.